 She dubbed studies highlighting the risks of these substances as “disinformation” and, using the same argument as the pesticide producers union, declared that intoxication occurs in accordance with the way workers apply the substances.
 One day after the hearing, the government approved the sale of another 31 pesticides in Brazil.

-Translation: The Brazilian Report.
+Translated by The Brazilian Report.